Stable configurations of repelling points on compact manifolds II: The higher dimensional case

-These techniques easily carry over to the multidimensional flat case.
+We can define a mapping to an energy functional in the multidimensional flat case as well, although in dimensions greater than 1, the result from \cite{gotz} is no longer applicable.
 Namely, suppose $T^r$ is the $r$-dimensional integral torus, and $(x_1\ldots,x_N)$ is an $N$-tuple of points on $T^r$.
 Then by imitating the derivation in the $1$-dimensional case for the energy functional $f$, we are led to an expression of the form where $n$ is summed over the non-zero integer lattice points in $R^r$.
 This suggests, for $j\neq m$, defining vectors $v_{j,m} = x_m-x_j$.
-The preceding expression can then be written which can be combined into where Thus if we define our energy expression is, up to an additive constant, equal to which, as in the $1$-dimensional case, now gives a mapping from $k$ to a multidimensional version of an energy functional $f$ on $T^r$.
+The preceding expression can then be written which can be combined into where Thus if we define, for $x\in T^r$, we obtain, in several, dimensions, the following result: